jiggijacks/jiggijacks/README.md

 ---

-*"I believe great software is more than clean code—it solves real problems, scales with confidence, and creates meaningful experiences for the people who use it."*
+*"I believe great software is more than clean code, it solves real problems, scales with confidence, and creates meaningful experiences for the people who use it."*